On the shores of the Seven Seas Lagoon in the Magic Kingdom Resort Area, the Polynesian is surrounded by water, tropical vegetation, and rich colors.

 Transportation Around Disney World

 Guests at the Polynesian Resort can travel to the Magic Kingdom, Epcot, or other resorts in the Magic Kingdom Resort Area by taking the monorail.
 With a park hopper pass, guests can take the monorail to Epcot and walk or bus to Disney’s Hollywood Studios.
-Otherwise, Hollywood Studios, the Animal Kingdom, Downtown Disney, and resorts in other resort areas are all accessible via Disney’s complimentary bus service.
+Otherwise, Hollywood Studios, the Animal Kingdom, Disney Springs, and resorts in other resort areas are all accessible via Disney’s complimentary bus service.

 The style of the Poly transports you to the south seas.